freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/averages-root-mean-square.md

 # --description--

-Compute the Root mean square of the numbers 1 through 10 inclusive.
+Compute the Root Mean Square (RMS) of the numbers 1 through 10 inclusive.

 The <abbr title="Root mean square">RMS</abbr> is calculated by taking the square root of the mean of the squares of the numbers, given by the equation: